julianthome/inmemantlr/README.md

 ## Get started

 The code sample below shows how you could get started with inmemantlr.
-The class `GenericParserToGo` provides a very simple API that should be sufficient for most of the use cases: you only have to provide the ANTLR grammar file in conjunction with the file/string to parse, and a call to `parse()` (with the string and starting-rule as parameters) will return the corresponding parse
+The class `GenericParserToGo` (available as of release 1.6) provides a very simple API that should be sufficient for most of the use cases: you only have to provide the ANTLR grammar file in conjunction with the file/string to parse, and a call to `parse()` (with the string and starting-rule as parameters) will return the corresponding parse